PARADISE OF SWEET WINES!

 SAUTERNES & BARSAC 2001 - 19 WINES TASTED IN APRIL 2004

-Following wines were tasted blind at Château Clos Haut Peyraguey on the 5th April 2004.
+Following wines were tasted blind at Château Clos Haut Peyraguey on the 5th of April 2004.
 Wines are listed in tasting order.

 1. Lamothe: Fine botrytis, pure and refined.
 89p.